novitae/sterraxcyl/WIKI.md

 -h or --help
 ```
 __part__: If you have been blocked during the follow(ers|ing) information extraction by instagram before, and selected "2 - Export what have been exported as a part", copy the path it gave you (it should look like -> followers#289309762.json), and use it as following (default -> None);
 (If your first export command target was `both` or `mutuals`, use the target of the list it was extracting when it got blocked.)
+(The is an example of its usage [here](https://github.com/novitae/sterraxcyl/blob/main/WIKI.md#-examples-of-usage)
 ```python
 --part "PATH_GIVEN"
 ```